rabbitmq/cluster-operator/docs/proposals/20200806-versioning-release-strategy.md

 Kubernetes Deprecation policy).
 It also encourages users to check the release notes for every release, though may lead to some users being confused by potentially breaking changes in a version bump that only consists of the last number bumping.

-## Accepted Proposal - versioning

-We discussed the above proposal as a team and have decided to **use non-strict SemVer for the Operator**.
-We decided on this for the following reasons -
-1. Tanzu RabbitMQ - a commercial bundle of RabbitMQ products that includes the Kubernetes Operator, will be using a form of CalVer.
-We felt that a CalVer product wrapped in a CalVer bundle would be confusing.
-For example, Tanzu RabbitMQ version 2020-10.2 packaging Operator version 2019.4.5 can be confusing for two reasons - 1.
-The versioning scheme is similar but different, and 2. the dates are different and may raise questions around support.
-2. Widely used.
-Forms of SemVer are already in use in the industry meaning our users will already come in with some experience and understanding.
-3. We decided to follow non-strict SemVer since we would like to avoid maintaining too many major versions at the same time.
-We may not be able to have an n-2 support policy for example, since we may be committed to support each version for a few months.

 ## Proposal - releasing

 ### Compatibility